emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### movie-web Extension

-Extension requires excessive permissions, so sure to use it on a browser with no personal info, or a new browser profile.
+Extension requires excessive permissions, so make sure to use it in a new browser, or a new browser profile.

 ***